 Rake in the sales

-Ecommerce tools directly affect the bottom line.
-These tools improve your conversion rate through proven techniques that hold the visitor’s interest for that bit longer.
-For instance, exit pop ups are designed to increase signups and subscriptions while a visitor is about to leave the website.
+E-commerce tools directly affect the bottom line.
+These tools improve your conversion rate through proven techniques that hold the visitor’s interest for a bit longer.
+For instance, exit pop-ups are designed to increase signups and subscriptions while a visitor is about to leave the website.
 Cart recovery tools are designed to minimize abandoned cart recovery through personalized, automated emails.
-The best part is, many of these tools are integrated with or built into your ecommerce CMS.
+The best part is, many of these tools are integrated with or built into your e-commerce CMS.

-On the other hand, some tools affect the bottom line indirectly (for example, customer service and analytics tool).
-Believe it or not, even smallest things like not having social buttons on your website might affect conversions.
-So it is very important to use the latest, bleeding-edge ecommerce technology.
+On the other hand, some tools affect the bottom line indirectly (for example, customer service and analytics tools).
+Believe it or not, even the smallest things like not having social buttons on your website might affect conversions.
+So it is very important to use the latest, bleeding-edge e-commerce technology.